 It’s helpful to see drawing, especially at this early stage, as an experiment – or a chance to play around.
 If you don’t like something you’ve drawn, you’ll still have learned from it.
 Nothing is a failure or a waste of time.

 2. Remember that there’s no right or wrong when it comes to drawing.
 One of the beautiful things about drawing is that there isn’t just one way to do it.
 Drawing, like all art forms, is about self-expression, and if we’re able to express ourselves through a drawing, then it’s a success – no matter how it looks.

 Whichever way you draw, whatever stage you’re at, your brain is getting a workout and your mind is being focused.
-So no matter what, taking some time to draw will always be a positive.
+So no matter what, taking some time to draw will always be a beneficial activity.

 3. Keep your drawing materials on display.
 If you want to practise drawing more, keep pencils and paper on display somewhere prominent.
 This is a small step that can have a big impact, and ideally, you should try to practice every day – even if just for 10 minutes.